 The COVID-19 pandemic introduced a number of challenges to supply chain systems and freight logistics.
 Shifts in demand resulted in problems with product production and logistics.
-In perhaps the most famous example, toilet paper "shortages" were reported when demand instantly shifted from institutional and commercial customers (e.g., public places, schools, and office
+In perhaps the most famous example, toilet

 Vermont-based Company is Testing Electric-Powered Aircraft